nicklutsko/nicklutsko.github.io/_posts/2019-07-01-Direct-and-Indirect-Effects-on-Stationary-Waves.md

 ---
 layout: post
-title: "Direct and Indirect Effects of CO2 Forcing on Atmospheric Stationary Waves"
+title: "Direct and Indirect Effects of CO2 Forcing on Summer Stationary Waves"
 date: 2019-07-01
 ---